WilliamMarti/CCNA/CCNA/Security/Dynamic ARP Inspection.md

 DAI doesn't inspect messages received on trusted ports.
 They forward as normal

 ARP ACLs can be manually configured to map IP/MAC addresses for DAI to check
-	For hosts no using DHCP
+	For hosts not using DHCP

-DAI Can be configured to perform more in-depth checks also but they are option
+DAI Can be configured to perform more in-depth checks also but they are optional

 DAI also supports rate-limiting
 - DHCP Snooping and DAI both require work from CPU